vmimicrobiome/vmimicrobiome.github.io/index.md

 4) Take the [pre-course survey](https://www.surveymonkey.com/r/L9DPD6H)!

-At 9AM CST on Friday, February 26th this page will magically update so all you have to do is return here in the morning and you will find all of the content for the boot camp and an zoom invite in your inbox to attend the zoom session.
+At 9AM CST on Monday, May 17th this page will update so all you have to do is return here in the morning and you will find all of the content for the boot camp and an zoom invite in your inbox to attend the zoom session.

 ---
 ### That's all for now, microbe hunters!
 We'll see you soon!